About

 Why I Do This Work

 Before becoming a psychotherapist, I spent over two decades working in creative and corporate industries - from fashion to leadership.
-I saw firsthand how perfectionism, pressure, grief, and unspoken stress can quietly accumulate.
+I experienced first-hand how perfectionism, pressure, grief, and unspoken stress can quietly accumulate.

-My own experience of burnout and loss later shaped my decision to retrain.
-Therapy helped me understand something essential: insight alone isn’t enough - we also need tools, support, and safe relationships to create change.
+My own experiences of burnout and loss later shaped my decision to retrain.
+Therapy helped me understand something essential: insight matters, but change often happens through a combination of understanding, support, and experiencing something different.

 That understanding now informs how I work: clinically grounded, emotionally attuned, and practical.

-Alongside private practice, I deliver workplace wellbeing and bereavement training across Merseyside and serve as a Trustee for Liverpool Bereavement Service, helping ensure support remains accessible to the wider community.
+Alongside private practice, I deliver workplace wellbeing and bereavement training across Merseyside and serve as a Trustee for Liverpool Bereavement Service, helping ensure support remains accessible across the community.

 Professional Qualifications & Memberships